Submission Package Requirements for Digitized Content Submitted to HathiTrust

 • hOCR or coordinate OCR SHOULD be well-formed XML/XHTML.

 • There is no schema or format requirement for coordinate OCR.
+At this time, we are not able to correctly display ABBYY FineReader coordinate OCR.
 Examples in our repository include hOCR, ALTO XML, and DjVuXML.

 • Filenames MUST match the corresponding page image, plus the appropriate extension